Why am I a counsellor?

-My particular interest in trauma recovery (and in the idea of “thriving” or post-traumatic growth) has led to a new departure for myself and my business – into the world of online training and counselling for individuals recovering from trauma and for professionals who work in this area.
-This will all come together over the course of 2017 but in the meantime check out my “work in progress” Trauma Pathways website for more information!
+My particular interest in trauma recovery (and in the idea of “thriving” or post-traumatic growth) has led to a new departure for myself and my business into the world of online training and counselling for individuals recovering from trauma and for professionals who work in this area.
+Do visit my new Trauma Pathways website for more information!

 On a personal note